Wynand91/fedauth/docs/keycloak_setup.md

 >- [Docker Desktop for Windows](https://docs.docker.com/desktop/setup/install/windows-install/)
 >- [Docker Engine only (CLI-only, no GUI) - Linux](https://docs.docker.com/engine/install/)

+> Note: KeyCloak can also be used for both Dynamic (domain based) and Static integration (click 'Login with ..') for testing purposes.

 ## Step 1: Run KeyCloak container